As Art Basel opens, buyers confront a 'cooling' but still very active market

-BASEL, Switzerland — (AP) — Multi-million-dollar works by Jean-Michel Basquiat, Yayoi Kusama and Alberto Giacometti went on the market this week as fair Art Basel opened in Switzerland.
+BASEL, Switzerland — (AP) — Multimillion-dollar works by Jean-Michel Basquiat, Yayoi Kusama and Alberto Giacometti went on the market this week as the Art Basel fair opened in Switzerland.

-More than 280 international galleries exhibited everything from paintings and sculpture to video installations and performance art.
+More than 280 galleries exhibited everything from paintings and sculpture to video installations and performance art.

 “Art Basel is like the Super Bowl of the art world,” art market expert Magnus Resch said.